MarcusFelius/workshop-pipelines/readme_feedback.md

 Workshop delivered in UMA Hackers Week 6 and in Opensouthcode 2019.

+> **_MF:_** I will start adding my notes in this way.
+A branch is created that works on my Windows laptop.
+I'm using a Dell Latitude5420 Windows 11 Laptop.

 ## Preparing for the workshop

 Docker is the only pre-requisite.
 This workshop works with Docker native in any Linux box, with Docker for Mac, and with Docker for Windows.